List of unproduced DC Comics projects: Brash Entertainment The Flash

 In 2008, Brash Entertainment began developing a The Flash game for multiple platforms (Playstation 3 and Xbox 360), the game's story would be written by Marv Wolfman with around 15 chapters each consisting of a member of the Rogue Gallery (Captain Boomerang, Weather Wizard, Murmur, Pied Piper, Captain Cold, Tar Pit, Mirror Master, the Top, and Abra Kadabra).
-At the end, it would be revealed that a mysterious character who would be helping the player throughout the game was secretly the Reverse Flash who would join Gorilla Grodd and fight the Flash inside the Speed Force.
-It would be open world and would originally be set in fictional cities across the United States such as Gotham City, but due to project limitations it was reduced to just Central City and Keystone City.
+At the end, it would be revealed that a mysterious character who would be helping the player throughout the game was secretly the Reverse Flash, who would join Gorilla Grodd and fight the Flash inside the Speed Force.
+It would be an open world and would originally be set in fictional cities across the United States, such as Gotham City, but due to project limitations, it was reduced to just Central City and Keystone City.
 Wally West would be The Flash and would have a multiplayer system of up to four players with several other characters, including: (Jay Garrick, Max Mercury, John Fox, Bart Allen, Jesse Quick, Kid Flash, The Rival, Reverse-Flash and Superman).
-The game would also have a morality system in secondary missions that would make the population start building statues to the Flash in his honor that would culminate in the creation of the Flash Museum and would also have a system of unlocking combos and abilities for being a Flash at the beginning of his career.
+The game would also have a morality system in secondary missions that would make the population start building statues to the Flash in his honor, which would culminate in the creation of the Flash Museum and would also have a system of unlocking combos and abilities for being a Flash at the beginning of his career.
 The game was canceled due to the bankruptcy of Brash Entertainment, which could no longer continue the project.